MarkDBlackwell/temperament-math/README.md

 In this program, they are called `@@third_1`, etc.

-The first line of numbers is the level number.
+The first line of numbers is called, in the program, the "level" number.

 ## License